-The system allows therapists to mark the exercise positions he/she wants to recommend to a specific patient and send a link depicting selected positions to the patient by e-mail.
+The system allows therapists to select specific exercise positions to recommend to their patients.
+The therapist can send a link for the chosen exercise positions to the patient by e-mail.

-The video is useful for patients with back pain who want to be able to perform self-treatment, as well as all therapists and trainers who use DNS and want to prescribe specific home exercises or for anyone who wants to personally exercise for back pain prevention.
+The videos are helpful for patients with back pain who want to be able to perform self-treatment.
+These exercise videos are valuable to all therapists and trainers who use DNS and want to prescribe specific home exercises or for anyone who wants to use exercise for back pain prevention.